Kostr/UEFI-Lessons/Lessons/Lesson_73/README.md

 Declares a class of default which can then have question default values associated with.
 An EFI_IFR_DEFAULTSTORE with a specified DefaultId must appear in the IFR before it can be referenced by an EFI_IFR_DEFAULT.
 ```

-As you can see the code abobe defines two default storages without names with IDs equal to `0x0000` and `0x0001`.
+As you can see that the code above defines two default storages without names with IDs equal to `0x0000` and `0x0001`.

 Generally UEFI specification divides all the possible values for default storage ID (`UINT16`) into 4 classes:
 - `0x0000-0x3fff`: reserved by UEFI specification